 Dear Skyline Users:

 The course schedule will address emerging quantitative proteomics strategies.
 This will include the use of Skyline in the context of different quantitative targeted workflows, assay development, generation of acquisition methods, processing of quantitative data sets, as well as using statistical and R software packages and tools in Skyline.
 Data examples will cover high through-put SRM, MS1 Filtering, parallel reaction monitoring (PRM) and data-independent acquisition (DIA/SWATH).
 Data examples will range from analysis of posttranslational modifications, work with human plasma for biomarker analysis and projects involving protein-protein interactions.
-In addition, small molecule Skyline features and applications will be presented.
+In addition, Skyline support for ion mobility separation and small molecules will be presented.

 The instructor list includes researchers and software developers with a wealth of combined experience in targeted and quantitative proteomics, and both using and creating Skyline to meet the needs of this research approach.

 Space is limited.
-However, all applications submitted by the deadline of January 9, 2019 will be considered equally on the merits of the application.
+However, all applications and course fees must be submitted by the deadline of January 10, 2020.

 We hope you will join us for this exciting week.

 -- Ruth Huttenhain, Ph.D.
 (UCSF/Gladstone Institutes, San Francisco)

 -- Brendan MacLean, (UW, Seattle)

 When: April 13 - 17, 2020

 Where: Buck Institute is in Novato, California (north of San Francisco) (map) (photo)